mocyne/yazhi.github.com/index.md

 ### List of Publications

 #### 2020
 1. Ke Chen, Yazhi Liu, Sihan Wang.
-Survey of research on flow scheduling strategies based on traffic characteristics.
+Survey of Research on Flow Scheduling Strategies Based on Traffic Characteristics.
 Application Research of Computers, Vol. 37, No. 10, 2020.

 #### 2016
 1. Yazhi Liu, Jianwei Niu.
 Comprehensive Tempo-Spatial Data Collection in Crowd Sensing using a Heterogeneous Sensing Vehicle Selection Method.
 Personal and Ubiquitous Computing, 2016, vol 20, no. 3, pp. 397-411.